Marginal flows of non-entropic weak Schr\"odinger bridges: Main results and Examples

 \subsection{Flows of marginals for non-entropic dynamic Schrödinger bridges}

 We now turn our attention to describing the flow of marginal measures $(\Q_t^\star)_{t\in [0,T]}$, where $\Q^\star_t\coloneqq \Q^\star\circ X_t^{-1}$ denotes the marginal law of $X$, induced by $\Q^\star$, the optimal solution to the non-entropic Schrödinger problem.
-Our first result consists of a characterization in terms of Markovian projections in the spirit of \citet{follmer1988random}.
+This, of course, requires the SDE \eqref{eq.dyn.P} to be Markovian with reversible law $\P$.
+Our first result provides a characterization in terms of Markovian projections, in the spirit of \citet{follmer1988random}.